 Eye allergies, also called allergic conjunctivitis, are quite common.
 They occur when the eyes react to something that irritates them (called an allergen).
 The eyes produce a substance called histamine to fight off the allergen.
 As a result, the eyelids and conjunctiva become red, swollen and itchy.
 The eyes can tear and burn.
-Unlike other kinds of conjunctivitis, eye allergies are not spread from person to person.
+Unlike other kinds of conjunctivitis, eye allergies do not spread from person to person.

-People who have eye allergies usually have nasal allergies as well, with an itchy, stuffy nose and sneezing.
+People who have eye allergies commonly have nasal allergies as well, with an itchy, stuffy nose and sneezing.
 It is usually a temporary condition associated with seasonal allergies.